 National Coming Out Day

-This day is a day to raise awareness for LGBT people, and how much progress still needs to be made for them to be treated equal in this world.
+This day is a day to raise awareness for LGBT people, and how much progress still needs to be made for them to be treated equally in this world.

-We hope this article has helped you on your journey to coming out – if you are safe to do so.
-If you are not out, your sexual/gender identity is just as valid as those who are.
+We hope this article with coming out tips has helped you on your journey to coming out – if you are safe to do so.
+If you are not out, your ടexual/gender identity is just as valid as those who are.
 You, do you!

 PIN THIS ARTICLE